Walter Schachner: Managerial career

-Schachner moved to TSV 1860 Munich who were in the 2.
+Schachner moved to 1860 Munich who were in the 2.
 Bundesliga at the time and avoided relegation only in the penultimate round.
 The club was going through difficulties in those years and faced economic problems.
 On 9 March 2007, he and 1860 Munich agreed to terminate his contract at the end of the 2006–07 season, effective on 30 June of the same year.
 His successor was Marco Kurz.

 Schachner signed a new contract at SK Austria Kärnten in April 2007.
 He did not achieve the desired results with the newly-formed team and was fired by the management in December of that year.

 In August 2008, Schachner replaced Heinz Peischl, the coach of FC Admira Wacker Mödling (Austrian First League), who had been sacked for gaining only one point in five games which left the team at the bottom of the rankings.
 With Schachner the team finished the season in the third place.
 Moreover, Admira Wacker Mödling reached the National Cup final for the first time in thirteen years, but were defeated by Austria Wien 3–1.

 He remained as coach of Admira Wacker Mödling for the 2009–10 season before being replaced by their youth team coach on 26 April 2010, leaving the team in third place with four points behind the leader, struggling for promotion 6 rounds before the end of the season.